San Saba's annual Cow Camp Cook-off and street dance--a weekend filled with Hill Country tradition.

 Places We Like to Eat

-If we’re heading into town, these are the places we choose.
+When we head to town, these are the places we choose.

 DIGG'S RESTAURANT AND CLUB (full bar)

 Iconic, casual, and relaxed.
 Our guests rave about their steaks, and we agree.
 Live music most weekends.
 This is the kind of place where boots are normal and nobody rushes you.
+East outskirts of San Saba, south side of highway

 PECAN HOUSE GRILL (full bar)

 For something a little more refined.
 Thoughtful menu, full bar, and consistently good service.
 A nice choice for an evening out.
+Downtown San Saba.

 LARRY'S CORNER CAFE (est. 1983)